tianjiedai/tianjiedai.github.io/index.md

 ---

 ## Intro.
-I am currently a first-year master student at Shanghai Jiao Tong University working on _AI For Medicine_, advised by [Prof. Ya Zhang](https://annzhanglion.github.io/).
+I am a first-year master candidate at Shanghai Jiao Tong University working on _AI For Medicine_, advised by [Prof. Ya Zhang](https://annzhanglion.github.io/).
 I received my bachelor’s degree from SJTU in June 2023, during which I majored in _EE_ and minored in _Finance_.

-## News
+## Info.

 - **[2024.03]** 1 paper is accepted to _IEEE Transactions on Medical Imaging_. 🎉
 - **[2024.02]** 1 paper is accepted to _CVPR 2024_. 🎉